 Investments are recorded at fair value in the Statements of Fiduciary Net Position.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Fair value is the price that would be received from the sale of an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The diversity of the investment types in which the Plan has entered into requires a range of techniques to determine fair value.
 The overall valuation processes and information sources by major investment classification are as follows:

 - Equity securities: These include common stock, domestic, international and absolute return equity funds.
 Domestic securities traded on a national securities exchange are valued at the last reported sales price on the last business day of the fiscal year.
 Securities traded in the over-the counter market and listed securities for which no sale was reported on that date are valued at the last reported bid price.
-International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2020 and 2019.
-Securities which are not traded on a national security exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings. - Real estate: Real estate funds are valued using their respective net asset value ("NAV") as of September 30, 2020 and 2019.
+International equities are valued based upon quoted foreign market prices and translated into U.S. dollars at the exchange rate in effect at September 30, 2021 and 2020.
+Securities which are not traded on a national security exchange are valued by the respective fund manager or other third parties based on yields currently available on comparable securities of issuers with similar credit ratings. - Real estate: Real estate funds are valued using their respective net asset value ("NAV") as of September 30, 2021 and 2020.
 The most significant input into the NAV of such funds is the fair value of the investment holdings.
-These holdings are valued by the general partners on a quarterly or semi-annual basis, in conjunction with management and investment advisors.
+These holdings are valued by the general partners on a quarterly or semi-annual basis, in conjunction with management and investment advisors. - Notes receivable: The market value for notes receivable represents estimated fair value as a quoted price is not available.